OleksiiBlezniuk/react-reusable-button-task/README.md

 Given the "Movie search" app purpose of wich is to search movies and save them to favourites list.
 After recent team planning your team decided to expand this app ability and to create new pages.
-Considering that - it was decided to create a reusable button component to make your life a bit easier.
+Considering that - you were decided to create a reusable button component to make your life a bit easier.

 ## Task